sonik8494/babies_names_project/q04_top_in_each_year_2/README.md

 # Percent of unique names

-In this we will accomplish the second part where we will the most common names along with all the sum of names and will return the percent of unique names.
+In this we will accomplish the second part where we will have the most common names along with all the sum of names and will return the percent of unique names.

 ## Write a function `q04_top_in_each_year_2` that :
 - Takes the previous function and with Counter Function take the top common names `.most_common(25)`